 NOTE: When water-soluble channels are examined using the lipid-out method, suctioning of the liposome solution is not necessary.

-4.8.1 Place 1 &#181;L of liposome solution on the flat surface around the shallow well of the hole slide glass (liposome-containing dome).
+4.8.1 Place 1 μL of liposome solution on the flat surface around the shallow well of the hole slide glass (liposome-containing dome).

 4.8.2 Manipulate the micromanipulator and insert the tip of the micropipette into the liposome-containing dome.